What is 3D Printing?

 3D Scanning?
 That sounds interesting.

 It’s a process of taking many photos all around an object that are then combined by a computer program into a 3D image.
-You can download an app called 123D Catch to do it with your phone.
-123D Catch is a product of Autodesk, the same people who make TinkerCAD, so you can use the same account to work with both products.
+You can download an app called Trnio (for iPhones or iPads) and Scann3D or 3D Scanner (for Android phones and tablets) to scan with your phone.
 Once you have your image, you can incorporate it into other objects, or just print it on its own.
 Here’s a video to give you an idea.

 What if I don’t want to make my own?
 Where can I find files to print?